six-two/mkdocs-search-links-plugin/README.md

 # mkdocs-search-links-plugin

-A small plugin to extract all your links and put them in a single page.
+A small plugin to extract all your links and put them in a single page and/or adds a page where you can search through all your links.

-# TODO: Anything below this is not updated yet
+If you have many outgoing links this makes it easier to find them based on some words in the URL.
+For example if you remember that there was a GitHub project by GhostPack but do not remember its name or page, you could search for something like the following:

+- `github.com/GhostPack`
+- `ghostpack`
+- `/ghostpack/`
+- `github ghostpack`

-It can also generate a search function of code listings with different search methods (fuzzy match, substring, contains words).
+The search function supports different search methods (fuzzy match, substring, contains words).

 ## Demo

 You can try out the demo at <https://mkdocs-search-links-plugin.six-two.dev>.
-It is configured to offer both the search and all listings pages an uses the plugin with some common MkDocs themes (mkdocs, readthedocs, and material).
+It is configured to offer both the search and all links pages and uses the plugin with some common MkDocs themes (mkdocs, readthedocs, and material).
 The source for this demo is also in this repo (`mkdocs.yml`, `docs/` and `build.sh`).

 ## Setup